-August 27 marks the celebration of St. Fanourios and to honor him Greek women typically bake a Fanouropita, or Saint Fanourios Pie, in hopes of find something they have lost.
+August 27th marks the celebration of St. Fanourios, and, to honor him, Greek women typically bake a Fanouropita, or Saint Fanourios Pie, in hopes of finding something they have lost.

 Single women and those who are sick or in distress bake the pie to find out the name of their future husband, a cure for their ailments, or a solution for their problems.